In this challenge, we practice reading input from stdin and printing output to stdout.

 and we want to use cin to read the input "High 5" from stdin.
 We can do this with the following code:

-The above code reads the first word ("High") from stdin and saves it as string , then reads the second word ("") from stdin and saves it as integer .
-If we want to print these values to stdout, we write the following code:
+This reads the first word ("High") from stdin and saves it as string , then reads the second word ("") from stdin and saves it as integer .
+If we want to print these values to stdout, separated by a space, we write the following code:

-The above code prints the contents of string , which is the word "High".
-Then it prints a single space (), followed by the contents of integer .
-Because we also want to ensure that nothing else is printed on this line, we end our line of output with a newline via endl.
+This code prints the contents of string , a single space (), then the integer .
+We end our line of output with a newline using endl.
 This results in the following output:

 Read numbers from stdin and print their sum to stdout.

-A single line containing space-separated integers: , , and .
+One line that contains space-separated integers: , , and .

 Print the sum of the three numbers on a single line.